ghc/ghc/hadrian/doc/user-settings.md

   * `runtest.opts` defines extra arguments passed to `runtest.py` when
     invoked via the `hadrian test` target.

+  * `haddock.build-package.opts` defines arguments to be passed to Haddock when building documentation.

 - using a wildcard (`*`) ranges over all possible values for a given "slot";
 - `=` entirely overrides the arguments for a given builder in a given context, with the value specified on the right hand side of `=`, while `+=` merely